ECSIG/presentations/README.md

 ECSIG Presentations
 =============

-This repository is designed to keep the various presentations that been given in the Engineering and Computer Science Interest Group, in source form.
+This repository is designed to keep the various presentations that have been given in the Engineering and Computer Science Interest Group, in source form.